 Summer squash is a pretty big category with a surprising amount of variety in shape and color, they all have a similar flavor but some varieties are especially delicious.
-All of the types of summer squash are in the Cucurbita family that also includes pumpkins, winter squash, and cucumbers.
+All of the types of summer squash are in the Cucurbita family which also includes pumpkins, winter squash, and cucumbers.

-Unlike their very close relatives, the winter squash, summer squash are eaten in the immature phase when the skin is still soft.
-They can be eaten from the tiny baby size all the way up to giants overgrown boats that can be hollowed out and stuffed if you aren’t in the mood for a canoe ride.
+Unlike their very close relatives, the winter squash, and summer squash are eaten in the immature phase when the skin is still soft.
+They can be eaten from the tiny baby size all the way up to giant overgrown boats that can be hollowed out and stuffed if you aren’t in the mood for a canoe ride.

 As they get bigger the flavor gets waterier and the flesh can get an unappealing stringy texture.
 One great thing about summer squash is they keep producing as long as you keep them picked so don’t feel bad eating them when they’re small.

 The specific size will depend on the variety and type of squash but the seed packet will give you a good idea of when to start picking.
 And of course, you’ll have the opportunity for a little trial and error.

 Get the Recipe for Farm Stand Stuffed Zucchini

 If you forget about your squash (or let’s be honest, run out of room on the counter) the skins will get harder and the seeds inside with start to mature and harden.
 At this point, the plants will likely stop putting out new flowers.

 You don’t have to let them go to waste though, either chop them up and throw the squash in the compost or feed them to your voracious flock of chickens.

 Interested in keeping chickens?
 I’ve got you covered: Raising Chickens